Tokyo Facts 東京基本情報

 Tokyo consists of 62 municipalities: 23 wards, 26 cities, 5 towns, and 8 villages, the villages mostly consisting of the Izu Islands and the Ogasawara Islands off the coast of Tokyo, the furthest being 354 km away from the Tokyo Metropolitan government headquarters.
 The area of Tokyo to the west is known as the Tama Region.

-The present Governor of Tokyo is Yoichi Masuzoe (b.1948), a famous politician even before his election to Tokyo governor, a renowned political economist and expert on the problem of Japan's aging society.
+The present governor of Tokyo, elected in 2016 is Yuriko Koike, the first woman to hold the office.
+The Governor is elected by direct citizen vote, and represents the Metropolis of Tokyo for a renewable term of 4 years.
+The former Governor of Tokyo was Yoichi Masuzoe (b.1948), a famous politician even before his election to Tokyo governor, a renowned political economist and expert on the problem of Japan's aging society.
 He was once a Diet member for the Liberal Democratic Party.
-The Governor is elected by direct citizen vote, and represents the Metropolis of Tokyo for a renewable term of 4 years.
+Masuzoe resigned in June 2016 for misusing public funds.

 Tokyo is administered by the Tokyo Metropolitan Government, which has its headquarters, known in Japanese as Tocho, in Shinjuku ward, west of Shinjuku Station.
 It is governed by the Tokyo Metropolitan Assembly made up of 127 members directly elected by Tokyo citizens to serve a term of four years.